Student Grievance Procedure

 A student seeking resolution of a grievance should follow the steps outlined below.
 (Statements in italics are derived from New York University policy.)

-- If the grievance is not informally resolved between the grievant and respondent, in order to obtain further review, the grievant may make a written statement describing the grievance and present it to the Associate Dean for Academic Affairs.
+- If the grievance is not informally resolved between the grievant and respondent, in order to obtain further review, the grievant may make a written statement describing the grievance and send it to the Vice Dean for Academic Affairs.
 The written document shall state the written policy of the school or University that has allegedly been violated, describe the facts and evidence supporting the alleged violations, indicate what redress the grievant seeks and provide a brief history of the attempts to resolve the grievance.

 - If the grievance remains unresolved, the grievant or respondent can appeal to the Dean of the Wagner School on any grievance related to an educational program or the highest ranking University officer in the field, other than the President, responsible for the subject matter of the grievance (e.g., the Vice President for Administration, External Affairs, or Student Affairs).